Wisconsin High School Theatre Festival

-Wisconsin High School Theatre Festival is a 3-day theatre experience for high school students and teachers.
-The Festival consists of educational theatre workshops, the Forensic One-Act play competition, and evening events.
-The evening events include 2 Wisconsin high schools that are chosen to showcase their school's theatrical production to Festival participants.
+The WHSTF is a 3-day theatre experience for high school students and teachers.
+The festival consists of educational theatre workshops, the forensic one-act play competition, and evening events.
+The evening events include 2 Wisconsin high schools that are chosen to showcase their school's theatrical production to festival participants.

 Download the 2013 festival program» to learn more about the festival.
 All teachers and students will receive a hard copy of the 2014 program when each school checks in on site at the festival.

 Prior registration is required.
 How to register»